 Note that due to international tax and compliance issues, MIT is not able to offer paid UROPs to undergraduate students not physically located in the United States.
 However, students living abroad may opt for a credit-only UROP.

-Student work involving the following countries will require an additional review by MIT’s Remote International Appointment Review Team: Iran, Syria, Cuba, North Korea, Ukraine, China (including Hong Kong), Russia, and Saudi Arabia.
-The UROP Office will identify UROP applicants who report being outside of the U.S., and will arrange the review for projects taking place in, or involving collaboration with, the above-referenced countries.
+The UROP Office will identify UROP applicants who plan to be outside of the U.S., and will arrange the review for projects taking place in the above-referenced countries.

 Note that UROP work involving Iran, Syria, Cuba, North Korea, Ukraine or Russia may not proceed until the remote appointment review has occurred and a decision is issued.
 Projects involving China (including Hong Kong) or Saudi Arabia may commence before a review decision is issued.